 However, with more frequent higher intensity workouts, the body needs more time to recover from neuromuscular fatigue.

 What is neuromuscular fatigue?
 In general, neuromuscular fatigue is the inevitable consequence of doing a physically demanding high-volume exercise with no efficient recovery period.
 The body is unable to maintain the optimal level of strength and intensity to perform an exercise.

-In other words, high-intensity workouts are more taxing on the body, where low-impact rides help to balance the output, therefore, enhance performance.
+In other words, high-intensity workouts are more taxing on the body, whereas low-impact rides help to balance the output, therefore, enhancing performance.